 We realize that everyone cannot always give time weekly to help out those in the local community.
 However, a day here, an hour there is possible.
-Therefore we have developed Days of Service.
-These are shorter term opportunities to explore and meet the most urgent of community needs.
+Therefore we have developed community service projects: shorter term opportunities to explore and meet the most urgent of community needs.
 Students, faculty, and staff (plus their families) are invited to participate in these projects with our local community partners.

-Day of Service are opportunities that take a few hours and help a community partner serve their clientele.
+These opportunities take a few hours and help a community partner serve their clientele.
 These are meeting the most urgent community needs and help participants potentially see the community in a new light.

 With constantly changing and newly emerging needs of our community partners, information is regularly shared through a list serve group.
 If you would like join this list, please email firstname.lastname@example.org.